machitgarha/parvaj/README.md

 Woah!
 Got the magic?

-Note that, for the `simulate` command to work correctly, you must be in the project root, not one of its sub-directories.
-It might be annoying for some people, but not implemented yet ([#2](https://github.com/machitgarha/parvaj/issues/2)).
+Note that, for the `simulate` command to work correctly, you must be in the project root, not one of its sub-paths.
+It might be annoying for some, but not implemented yet ([#2](https://github.com/machitgarha/parvaj/issues/2)).

 ### Other Options and the Use of Helps